 - The operator has received an evaluation that reveals that the operator is not operating the truck safely.

 - The operator is assigned to drive a different type of truck.

 - A condition in the workplace changes in a manner that could affect safe operation of the truck.

-File a copy of the certificate of training or evaluation with the Environmental Safety Manager.
+File a copy of the certificate of training or evaluation with the Public Health & Environmental Safety office.
 Certification must include:

 - the operator’s name

 - the name of the person(s) providing training or evaluation

 - Store and handle liquid fuels, such as gasoline and diesel fuel, in accordance with NFPA Flammable and Combustible Liquids Code (NFPA 30-1969).
 Contact Environmental Safety for assistance in setting up flammable liquid storage.